Raffabello/IPViewer/README.md

 # Notes

 It is a simple application that I developed for fun and to learn about Chrome Extensions.
 It serves more as a project for personal development than something that the public would find helpful.
-Yet, it is a great tool to get these two values easily without bothering to check the Server Response headers or go through APIs.
+Yet, it is a great tool to get IP and Location, easily without bothering to check the Server Response headers or go through APIs.